What are the Uses of CELL Color A1 in Excel? (3 Examples)

 Format cells

-You have to color format the negative values unless the formula doesn’t show results as you expected.
+Remember to color format the negative values to ensure the formula behaves as expected.

 Download Excel Workbook